tcollins6049/smart-shopping-assistant/README.md

 ## Future Enhancements
 * User authentication and account management
 * Better UI design
 * Database updates with more products and more information for each product.
-Maybe integration with externam grocery API.
+Maybe integration with external grocery API.